assist-project/dtls-fuzzer/examples/args/README.md

-These are examples of command line arguments that can be provided.
+The folder contains examples of files comprising command line arguments used to run the test tool.
-To execute the tester using an arguments file, run:
+To execute the tester using the arguments in a file, run:
-$tester @args_file_path
+$tester @arguments_filepath [..overwriting arguments]